gini/gini-vision-lib-android/screenapiexample/README.md

 Customization
 =============

-Customization options are detailed in each Screen API Activity's javadoc: `CameraActivity`, `OnboardingActivity`, `ReviewActivity` and `AnalysisActivity`.
+Customization options are detailed in each Screen API Activity's javadoc: `CameraActivity`, `HelpActivity`, `OnboardingActivity`, `ReviewActivity` and `AnalysisActivity`.

 To experiment with customizing the images used in the Gini Vision Library you can copy the contents of the folder `screenapiexample/customized-drawables` to `screenapiexample/src/main/res`.